Watchdog group alleges Ocean City lobbyist has do-nothing job

 Sections of Ocean City, Sea Isle City and Strathmere will soon undergo a $32.5 million beach…

-Based on city reports acquired through the Open Public Meetings Act and from lobbying records required by New Jersey and the federal government, Breeden said he found no proof that the firm made any efforts on the city’s behalf for close to two years.
+Based on city reports acquired through the Open Public Records Act and lobbying records required by New Jersey and the federal government, Breeden said he found no proof the firm made any efforts on the city’s behalf for close to two years.

 “All five times, nothing in return,” Breeden told City Council.
 “You pay these people $5,000 a month, and not one piece of paper beyond what they need to submit to execute the professional services contract and to get the monthly payment.”